Jinnial/Interns_API_Docs/source/includes/_students.md

 Key | Description
 --- | -----------
+result | Tells if the function found a user
 StuID | The ID of the student
 StuFirstName | The first name of the student StuLastName | The last name of the student